kigster/bashmatic/doc/USAGE.md

 ### `file.install-with-backup()`

-Installs a given file into a provided destination, while making a copy of the destination if it already exists.
+Installs a given file into a provided destination, while making a backup of the destination if it already exists.

 #### Example